 The Complete Guide to Background Checks

-The 10 Most Common Background Checks and What They Include
+10 Types of Background Checks and What They Include

 What is a background check?

 A background check is a process a person or company uses to verify that a person is who they claim to be, and provides an opportunity for someone to check a person’s criminal record, education, employment history, and other activities that happened in the past in order to confirm their validity.
 Whether you’re applying for a job, looking for a new apartment, or purchasing a firearm, you may have to undergo a background check.

 There are several different types of background checks used for different situations.
 To help you understand each type and what is in a background check, we’ve compiled a list of the 10 most common types of background checks and what they each consist of, including: